nicosanc/fullstackopen/README.md

 ## Hello!
-## All exercises are on this private repository, separated by Branch
+## All exercises are on this private repository, separated by Directory